eclipse-sumo/sumo/docs/web/docs/Simulation/Safety.md

 commands speedMode and
 laneChangeMode](../TraCI/Change_Vehicle_State.md).

+### Collisions during car-following
+Rear-end collisiosn during normal driving may be caused by any of the following:

-To create rear-end collisions with some probability one can configure vehicles with a value of *tau* that is lower than the simulation step size (default 1s) and use the default Krauss model.
+- vehicles with a value of *tau* that is lower than the simulation step size (default 1s) when using the default Krauss model.
+- vehicles with a value of *tau* that is lower than their *actionStepLength*
+- vehicles with an *apparentDecel* parameter that is lower than their *decel* parameter (causing other drivers to misjudge their deceleration capabilities)
+- [driver imperfection modelled with the *driverstate*-device](../Driver_State.md)

+### Collisions related to lane-changing
+Collisions from lane-changing can be caused by unsafe lateral movements (side collisions) and by changing lanes in a way that creates unsafe following situations (rear-end collisions).

+Side collosions can be caused by
+- configuring lateral imperfection with vType parameter *lcSigma*
+- allowing lateral enchroachment with vType parameter *lcPushy* (but this parameter itself will not cause collisions, only reduce lateral gaps in some situations, requires the sublane model)
+- *lcImpatience* (growing impatience permits lower lateral gaps when using the sublane model)

+Unsafe changing can be caused by configuringlower gap acceptance with parameter
+- *lcAssertive* (the acceptable gap is computed by dividing the safe gap by lcAssertive)

+### Collisions at Intersections
 Collisions at intersections may be caused by any of the following:

 - Unsafe [junction model